SenatorCode/SenatorCode/README.md

 ## 🚀 About Me:
 - 💻 Currently learning **Full Stack Development**
 - 🎯 Goal: Become an **AI & Machine Learning Engineer**
 - 📚 Learning: **JavaScript, Node.js.
-The resources I use for learning are Udemy courses,The Odin Project, Freecode camp, Scrimba, YouTube videos, MDN documentations and many more**
+I learn from Udemy, The Odin Project, FreeCodeCamp, Scrimba, YouTube, MDN Docs, and more.**
 - 🔍 Interested in **Islamic history, tech, maths and physics**
-- 💡 Fun Fact: **I love coding but I love sport cars and I’m also into cooking!** 🍲
+- 💡 Fun Fact: **I love coding, but I also have a passion for sports cars and cooking!** 🍲

 ---